yottu/yottu/README.md

 autojoin 		- list threads to join on program start
 	autojoin save 	- save current threads in autojoin list autojoin clear	- removes all thread from autojoin list

+find <re>		- search for regular expression in thread

+mpv	<source>	- play video from source with comments from current board as subtitles playall			- play all youtube videos in thread (mpv) twitch <channel>	- stream from twitch channel (mpv) youtube <source>	- play video from youtube (mpv)

 set 				- lists options saved in ~/.config/yottu/config
 	set default_context 	- board context on program start